The idea of Jiu Jitsu can be simple. You lock someone up so they can’t move.

 “Practice, when properly undertaken, does not consist in simply repeating the solution of a motor problem time after time,” Bernstein wrote, “but rather in the process of solving the problem again and again by techniques which we changed and perfected from repetition to repetition.”

 Good practice liberates you from rigid standards.
-Skill is variable, dynamic and ecological.
+Skill is variable, dynamic and always different.

 “It is already apparent here that, in many cases, practise is a particular type of repetition without repetition, and that motor training, if the position is ignored, is merely mechanical repetition by rote, a method which has been discredited in pedagogy for some time.”